Picovoice/rhino/README.md

         rhino.reset()
 ```

-Finally, when done be sure to explicitly release the resources as the binding class does not rely on the garbage
+Finally, when done, be sure to explicitly release the resources; the binding class does not rely on the garbage
 collector.

 ```python